Three Key Questions To Plan Your Social Media

 Social media is not free.
 It takes time and time is your most precious asset.
 Therefore it is vitally important that before you begin a substantial online campaign you first quantify how much time you can spare and secondly you schedule it into your day.

 We saw a statistic recently that said the average marketing executive now spends three hours a day on social media.
 Over a month that is a huge amount of time.
-In fact it works out at an average of 60 hours a month!
+In fact, it works out at an average of 60 hours a month!
 If you were to pay someone to do this work at the UK minimum wage of £6.50 it would cost you £390 just to cover their time managing your social media accounts.
-This is, of course, the best case scenario as you will have to pay an experience marketing executive quite a bit more than the minimum wage, not to mention the additional cost of graphics and advertising.
+This is, of course, the best case scenario as you will have to pay an experienced marketing executive quite a bit more than the minimum wage, not to mention the additional cost of graphics and advertising.